AusDTO/gov-au-content-guide/.github/ISSUE_TEMPLATE.md

 Briefly, what is the problem?
 What do you need?
 -->

-## Which entry / section is this related to?
+## Which entry/section is this related to?
 <!-- For example: Hyperlinks -->

 ## Good example